apache/doris/docs/en/administrator-guide/config/fe_config.md

 Set to true so that Doris will automatically use blank replicas to fill tablets which all replicas have been damaged or missing.

 Default is false.

+### `enable_odbc_table`

+If this parameter is set to true, Doris can support ODBC external table creation and query.
+For specific usage of ODBC table, please refer to the use document of ODBC table

+The function is still in the experimental stage, so the default value is false.